 4. Check the exclusions

-It’s important to read through the Product Disclosure Statement of any insurance policy you are considering.
+It’s important to read through the PDS of any insurance policy you are considering.
 This will specify any exclusions and help you see where one policy might be more suited to you than the other – regardless of price.
 It will also specify claim limits that apply to particular items or events.

-To check out the PDS’s for home insurance through The Capricornian, call us on 1300 314 900.
+To review the PDS’s for home insurance through The Capricornian, call us on 1300 314 900.
 Check with your insurer if premiums may be reduced if you increase the excess amount.
 Be realistic about what you would and wouldn’t be able to afford to pay should the worst happen.